FelixKuen/RustDataExtension/README.md

 ![img.png](img.png)

-Opportunities are endless with this extension, I suggest making a wrapper function for the creating effects/items/entities
+Opportunities are endless with this extension, I suggest making a wrapper function for the the creation effects/items/entities